Blinds vs Shutters for Windows: The Complete Coastal Home Cost Guide

 Coastal properties need flexible light management for ocean views while controlling glare.
 Shutters with 3.5" or 4.5" louvers provide clearer sight lines when open compared to standard 2.5" options.
 Larger louvers also improve air circulation for natural cooling.

 Blind slat angles become critical for coastal glare control.
 However, frequent adjustments accelerate wear on operating mechanisms.
 Shutters allow independent top and bottom control through divider rails, optimizing both views and privacy.
+Our Outdoor View Enhancements resources offer additional strategies for balancing light and views in coastal homes.

 How Do Long-Term Maintenance Costs Compare?